Mobility plan

 A specific nanoscience area dedicated to teaching will be available with free of use instruments like an atomic force microscope, a scanning tunnelling microscope, a transmission electron microscope or an optic microscope.
 All students will also be initiated to clean room techniques during three days of practise.

-Quantum Computing (3 ECTS)
+Quantum Computing: algorithms and hardware (3 ECTS)

 Professors